KGB-8375/covideye/app/about.md

 work for the viewer and gives them a clearer picture of what is going on in each county.

-This project implementation is open-source, and is written in R. All of the COVID-19 related data that is used in this project comes from the [Virginia Department of Health](https://data.virginia.gov).
+This project is open source and written in R. All of the COVID-19 related data that is used in this project comes from the [Virginia Department of Health](https://data.virginia.gov).
 The population and geographical data is from the 2019 census.
 The project is available for viewers